callibrity/spring-boot-workshop/docs/persistence-with-jpa.md

 If your application is still running (`mvn spring-boot:run`), you can stop it and restart it to pick up the new repository.
 If you are using Spring Boot DevTools, it will automatically restart the application for you.

 ### Gotcha!
-When DevTools tried tto restart the application, it likely encountered an error like this:
+When DevTools tried to restart the application, it likely encountered an error like this:

 ```text
 ***************************